 Due to the Group's business nature, its major exhaust gas emissions are from vehicles.
-In order to fulfil corporate responsibility in energy saving and emission reduction, the Group has formulated the "Administrative Management System" policy, in which there is a chapter on "Company Vehicles Management System" specifying the regulations on the use of the Company's vehicles, promoting the use of green transportation methods such as taking public transport or cycling.
+In order to fulfil corporate responsibility in energy saving and emission reduction, the Group has formulated the "Administrative Management System" specifying the regulations on the use of the Company's vehicles, promoting the use of green transportation methods such as taking public transport or cycling.
 As vehicles are only used for general transfers, only a small amount of exhaust gas emissions are generated.
 The Group also carries out regular maintenance on our vehicles to effectively reduce fuel consumption, thereby reducing carbon emissions and exhaust gas emissions.
-In addition, the Group's implementation of remote working in response to the outbreak of the COVID-19 pandemic resulted in a reduction in the use of vehicles for business travel, and the Group's emission was reduced in the FY2020 compared to FY2019.
+As the COVID-19 pandemic ("COVID-19 pandemic") was under control in the PRC during the Reporting Period, the Group basically implemented remote working, resulting in an increase in the use of vehicles for business travel, and therefore the Group's exhaust gas emission increased in the FY2021 as compared to FY2020.